BerniceK-byte/Customer_churn_analysis/README.md

 Service Call Frequency​
   ​

-#### DISTRIBUTION OF CHURN VERSUS  ACCOUNT LENGTH​

-There is a slight difference between the Average Account Length of the churned and the Retained customers, Although the number of churned customers is still higher​

 #### DISTRIBUTION OF CHURN VERSUS RETAINED CUSTOMERS​

 There is a higher number of Retained customers compared to the churn customers. ​